 We Are Scientists new album ‘Helter Seltzer‘ is their finest offering since 2008’s ‘Brain Thrust Mastery’ and they proved that they are still as relevant in 2016 as they were when they first emerged with the release of their debut ‘With Love & Squalor‘ in 2006.
 They gave us a real performance of style, intelligence, humour and fun.
 They knew exactly how to draw the crowd in, exchanging banter between songs about the local food – the Cornish Pasty, and the difference between Cornwall & England.

 But the real strength was in the songs.
 The new tracks “Buckle” and “Too Late’’ really stood out amongst the fan favourites, such as “Nobody Move, Nobody Get Hurt” and “After Hours.”
 Vocalist Keith Murray took to the crowd during “Take It Easy” which prompted a few selfies as he danced & sang his way through the crowd.

-Playing songs from their new album ‘The Blue Swell‘, Beverly are the main support for We Are Scientists on this UK tour.
+Playing songs from their new album ‘The Blue Swell‘, Beverly are the main support for We Are Scientists – Live – Falmouth and on this run of UK tour dates.
 They have some wonderful shoegaze vocals and dreamy guitars, but really find their pace when the tempo is upped a bit and the guitars get a little more punky.

 Opening the show were local two-piece Waxx who are proving to be one of Cornwall’s finest bands.
 The indie-grunge duo owned the stage and looked like they were enjoying the set far to much for it to end.
 Such an impressive sound and presence.